 Diagnostics and Optimization of Hard (HDD) and Solid-State (SSD) Drives

-Every minute SMARTHDD analyzes the condition of every disk in the system and notifies a user as soon as there's information loss risk or anything of the following is detected:
+Every minute, SMARTHDD analyzes the condition of every disk in the system and notifies the user as soon as there is a risk of information loss or if any of the following is detected:

 • Pre-failure state of the data storage device